 This moment demands a different response.
 Community-based organizations have stepped up, with an understanding of their power, to co-create pathways to opportunity in South Los Angeles when the government has not.
 And they have forged a plan toward large, systemic, multisector community investments in this fraught moment.
 It’s time for public and private sector leaders to support these efforts—not only with resources and partnerships, but with a firm, explicit commitment to eradicating the systemic racism, police violence, and legacies of segregation and disinvestment in which they have long been complicit.

 Tunua Thrash-Ntuk is the Executive Director of LISC Los Angeles and a proud South Los Angeles native.

-Hanna Love is a Senior Research Analyst at the Brookings Institution's Bass Center for Transformative Placemaking.
+Hanna Love is a research associate at Brookings Metro, where she works with the Bass Center for Transformative Placemaking.